 1 Department of Community Medicine, Faculty of Medicine, Chiang Mai University, Chiang Mai, Thailand

-2 Research Institute for Health Sciences, Chiang Mai University, Chiang Mai, Thailand
+2 Department of Family Medicine, Faculty of Medicine, Chiang Mai University, Chiang Mai, Thailand

 open-access license: This is an open access article distributed under the terms of the Creative Commons Attribution 4.0 International Public License (CC-BY 4.0), a copy of which is available at: https://creativecommons.org/licenses/by/4.0/legalcode.
 This license permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.